DIRACGrid/diracx/docs/dev/explanations/components/index.md

 # Packaging and versioning

-DiracX a Python package composed of several interconnected submodules.
+DiracX is a Python package composed of several interconnected submodules.
 It's designed to provide robust and versatile functionalities, primarily through these key components:

 1. **User-Facing Components**: